albmtez/resources/kubernetes/ha-k3s-kube-vip/README.md

 ### Terraform

-Terraform recipes are contained in *infra/terraform* folder.
+Terraform recipes are contained in *infra/terraform* directory.
 The vms will be created in Proxmox.

 Just launch the following commands from the folder: